What are cataracts?

-Intraocular replacement lenses (IOLs) are tiny, clear lenses that replace the clouded lens and restore your focus after cataract surgery.
+IOLs are tiny, clear lenses that replace the clouded lens and restore your focus after cataract surgery.
 In most cases, an IOL will last the rest of your life.
-Through the advancement of technology, you now have the option to choose the type of lens implant you wish to receive during your cataract surgery based on the kind of vision you need.
+Because technology is becoming increasingly more sophisticated, you now have the option to choose the type of lens implant you wish to receive during your cataract surgery based on the kind of vision you need.

 The various types of IOLs are designed to address different vision issues.
-Traditional monofocal IOLs allow the eye to focus clearly at one distance (usually far) after cataract surgery, requiring glasses for clear vision at whichever distance the new lens does not correct for.
-Many people are very happy with this type of IOL, while others prefer more advanced options called lifestyle lenses.
-Lifestyle lenses include astigmatism-correcting (toric) IOLs and presbyopia-correcting IOLs and offer a more functional range of vision as well as reduce the need for glasses.
+Basic monofocal IOLs allow the eye to focus clearly at one distance (usually far) after cataract surgery.
+Glasses will still be needed for clear vision at other distances.
+Many people are very happy with the monofocal IOL, while others prefer more advanced technology options, such as broad-range (multifocal) and astigmatism-correcting (toric) IOLs.
+These offer a more functional range of vision as well as reduce the need for glasses.
 Your doctor will help you select the best lens option for your needs.

 When should I request a cataract consultation?